tinted-theming/tinty/README.md

-To learn more about [Tinted Theming] and the base16 specification, have a look at our [home repository] and preview the themes supported by Tinty have a look at our [Base16 Gallery].
+To learn more about [Tinted Theming] and the base16 specification, have a look at our [home repository] and preview the themes supported by Tinty have a look at our [Tinted Gallery].

 ## Table of contents